 A more recent interpretation gaining popularity comes from the Messianic and Hebrew Roots movement.
-It correctly teaches how we know from other passages that Jesus comes for the rapture on the "last trump" or the "7th trumpet" or the Feast of Trumpets.
+It correctly teaches how we know from other passages that Jesus comes for the rapture on the "last trump" or the "7th trumpet" or the Day of Trumpets.
 This is the same day known today in Judaism as Rosh Hashanah or in the Bible as Yom Teruah.

-The Feast of Trumpets is unique among the holidays in the Bible in that it is the only one which arrives on the first day of the Hebrew lunar month.
-The difficulty with a feast celebration coming on that day is that it may follow the 29th or it may follow the 30th of the previous month, depending on whether the moon is sighted on the 29th or not.
+The Day of Trumpets is unique among the holidays in the Bible in that it is the only one which arrives on the first day of the Hebrew lunar month.
+The difficulty with a feast celebration coming on that day is that it may follow the 29th or the 30th of the previous month, depending on whether the moon is sighted on the 29th or not.
 For this reason, it is supposedly even referred to as "the feast that no man knows the day or hour of" or the "hidden feast."

-Some might think that if we know that he is coming on a future Feast of Trumpets, that this also breaks the context.
+Some might think that if we know that he is coming on a future Day of Trumpets, that this also breaks the context.
 But not if we don't know the year.
 The year is the all important thing which everyone wants to know that we simply cannot use the Bible to figure out.

 "You can't know anything about timing (so don't waste your time studying prophecy)"

-This is the most common conception among Christians.
+This is the most common view among Christians.
 They think Jesus' statement expressed a prohibition of knowing anything about timing.
 Understandably then, this is the main excuse they offer for why they don't study prophecy (or why no one else should).
 Why study something that is considered "sealed?"

 However, there are serious problems with this theory, too.
 Jesus specifically spoke about the exact time ("day or hour") of his coming.
 He did not preclude us knowing other details or set any other limit or say not to learn what you could.